spapas/spapas.github.io/content/django-guidelines.rst

 override your default manager to *filter* (hide) objects.
 Don't do that or you'll definitely regret it.

 The other query re-use option is through a mixin that would override the ``get_queryset`` of your models.
-This is mainly for permission purpopses.
 Let's suppose that each user can only see his products: I could add a mixin like:

 .. code-block:: python